Skip To Main Content

 • Usage is not for-profit and neither the student nor the student's family will be compensated for any such use.

-The Saint Thomas Academy and/or Visitation School Marketing & Communication Office posts stories about student, faculty and alumni accomplishments on its website and in Saber magazine.
+The Saint Thomas Academy Marketing & Communication Office posts stories about student, faculty and alumni accomplishments on its website and in Saber magazine.

-Saint Thomas Academy and/or Visitation School may release the student's full name and city of residence (with/without a photograph) to local newspapers for the promotion of student accomplishments (e.g. academic achievements; athletic/activity achievements; etc.).
-Saint Thomas Academy and/or Visitation School has no control over other media sources and their use of the press releases produced by Saint Thomas Academy and/or Visitation School.
+Saint Thomas Academy may release the student's full name and city of residence (with/without a photograph) to local newspapers for the promotion of student accomplishments (e.g. academic achievements; athletic/activity achievements; etc.).
+Saint Thomas Academy has no control over other media sources and their use of the press releases produced by Saint Thomas Academy.

-I give permission for Saint Thomas Academy and/or Visitation School to use my student's image and/or list him in accomplishments and press releases.required
+I give permission for Saint Thomas Academy to use my student's image and/or list in accomplishments and press releases.required

 ACADEMIC CALENDAR

-The Summer Prep term runs from Tuesday, June 10 - Thursday, July 31
+Summer Prep runs from Tuesday, June 9 - Friday, July 31.

 SESSIONS: